 The Council and the owner may agree that the owner or the owner’s employee, contractor or agent may have contravened a provision of the legislation.
-In those circumstances, the Council and the owner have an opportunity to enter into a consent agreement.
+In those circumstances, Council and the owner may have an opportunity to enter into a consent agreement.
 These agreements may provide for remedial measures to be carried out and a penalty.

 Consent agreements are not determinations.
 The Council has not applied the contravention determination making process and consent agreements do not result in a formal record of contravention.

-In accordance with the Private Managed Forest Land Act, the Council may determine whether or not a person contravened a provision of the Act or the regulations.
-The Compliance Determinations Procedure Manual describes the process that the Council follows to ensure that the compliance decision making process is open and understandable to the public.
-The formal requirements of the Council’s compliance decision making process are set out in Division 2 of Part 4 of the Private Managed Forest Land Act.
+In accordance with the Private Managed Forest Land Act, Council may determine whether or not a person contravened a provision of the Act or the regulations.
+The Compliance Determinations Procedure Manual describes the process that Council follows to ensure the compliance decision making process is open and understandable to the public.
+The formal requirements of Council’s compliance decision making process are set out in Division 2 of Part 4 of the Private Managed Forest Land Act.

 A determination generally follows a formal investigation.
 Determinations may be followed by other steps including: Reconsideration of Council Decision, and Appeal to the Forest Appeals Commission.

-The Council has jurisdiction to reconsider a compliance decision made by the Council or a stop work order issued by a person authorized by the Council.
-These reconsiderations can be initiated by the Council or on the request of the person who is the subject of the original decision.
-The Council has no jurisdiction to reconsider a decision if it is already subject to an appeal that has concluded.
+Council has jurisdiction to reconsider a compliance decision made by the Council or a stop work order issued by a person authorized by the Council.
+These reconsiderations can be initiated by Council or on the request of the person who is the subject of the original decision.
+Council has no jurisdiction to reconsider a decision if it is already subject to an appeal that has concluded.
 Reconsiderations are conducted in accordance with the Compliance Determinations Procedure Manual.